-This research examines media art and other media aesthetic phenomena in perspective of philosophies, neurological theory, and psychologies of (digitally) expanded reality.
+My research on Expanded Reality examines media art and media aesthetic phenomena in perspective of philosophies, neurological theory, and psychologies of (digitally) expanded reality.

-My research explores (art and other) experience of the ‘real,’ when our sense of reality is artificially expanded (or, I argue, reduced) – for example in experiences of immersion.
-Immersion is increasingly characterizing an ontological, media aesthetic condition of engaging with and within technologically advanced environments.
-It involves the sinking into an experienced environment as an artificial condition of our sense of presence.
-It pertains to the feeling of being present in a simulated image or ‘universe’ in a condition in which sensations of mediation are introduced directly to the human nervous system, which is manipulated to accept the mediation as authentic in our present environment.
-Immersive environments affect how the world is ‘felt’, they configure our perceptual experiences in everyday life – driving aesthetic imperatives of our technological interfaces, social systems, networked information structures as well as cultural and artistic spaces – and increasingly merge with our social, political, economic and cultural systems.
+I explore the notion of ‘real’ in experiences with art and urban media aesthetics, when a sense of reality is artificially expanded (or, I argue, reduced) – for example in experiences of immersion characterizing an ontological, media aesthetic condition of engaging with and within technologically advanced aesthetic environments (known as, for example, virtual, augmented, and mixed reality experiences).
+This involves the sinking into an experienced environment as an artificial condition for presence.
+It pertains to the feeling of being present in a simulated image or ‘world’ in a condition in which sensations of mediation are introduced directly to the human nervous system, which is manipulated to accept the mediation as authentic in the present environment.
+Immersive environments affect how the world is ‘felt’, configuring perceptual experiences in everyday life.
+They evolve from aesthetic imperatives of technological interfaces, social systems, networked information structures as well as cultural and artistic spaces – and increasingly merge with social, political, economic and cultural systems.

 Hosted by the Neuro Design Lab, School of Creative Media, City University of Hong Kong